-Kevin Hart Scandal: Why Famous Men Cheat & Their Wives Often Forgive Them — Expert Explains
+Kevin Hart Scandal: Why Famous Men Cheat & Their Wives Forgive Them — Expert Explains

-Kevin Hart’s cheating and alleged sex tape scandal has been blowing up in the news lately.
-So the obvious question here is, will Eniko Parrish stand by her hubby?
-A relationship expert spoke to HollywoodLife.com about why male celeb’s wives often stay with them even when they cheat!
+Kevin Hart’s cheating scandal has been blowing up in the news lately.
+So the obvious is, will Eniko Parrish stand by her hubby?
+An expert spoke to HollywoodLife.com about why male celebs’ wives stay with cheaters!

 Kevin Hart‘s, 38, current cheating scandal is a real doozy of a tale.
 As more details continue to pour out about his infidelity, fans have been wondering whether his pregnant wife Eniko Parrish, 33, will decide to leave him high and dry.
 An insider recently told HollywoodLife.com EXCLUSIVELY that even though Eniko is “hurt and angry” she isn’t “ready to walk away.”
 But why is that, exactly?
 Relationship expert and author of Bad Girls and Bad Boys, Dr. Carole Lieberman, explained to HollywoodLife.com why it’s not unusual for spouses of famous men to stick with them even when they step out.